Thomas L. Rosser: Civil War

 He commanded the advance of J.E.B.
-Stuart's expedition to Catlett's Station, and was notable in the Second Battle of Manassas, where captured Union commander John Pope's orderly and horses.
+Stuart's expedition to Catlett's Station, and was notable in the Second Battle of Manassas, where he captured Union commander John Pope's orderly and horses.
 During the fighting at Crampton's Gap at the Battle of South Mountain, his cavalry delayed the advance of William B. Franklin's VI Corps with help from John Pelham's artillery.
 At Antietam, his men screened Robert E. Lee's left flank.
 He temporarily assumed command of Fitzhugh Lee's brigade during the subsequent fighting against Alfred Pleasonton.

 He was again badly wounded at the Battle of Kelly's Ford, where "the gallant" Pelham was killed.
-Rosser was disabled until the Gettysburg Campaign, where he commanded his regiment in the fighting at Hanover and the East Cavalry Field at Gettysburg.
+Rosser was disabled until the Gettysburg campaign, where he commanded his regiment in the fighting at Hanover and the East Cavalry Field at Gettysburg.
 He was promoted to brigadier general of the "Laurel Brigade," which had gained fame under Turner Ashby.
 He was distinguished again in the 1864 Overland Campaign, driving back a large force of Union cavalry and artillery at the Battle of the Wilderness.

 Rosser was yet again wounded at Trevilian Station, where his brigade captured a number of prisoners from former West Point classmate and close personal friend George Armstrong Custer.
 His brigade later gallantly fought against Philip Sheridan in the Shenandoah Valley, and he efficiently commanded Fitzhugh Lee's division at Cedar Creek.
 A rare defeat where Custer overran Rosser's troops at the Battle of Tom's Brook allowed Custer to repay Rosser for Trevilian Station.
 For no tactical reason, Custer chased Rosser's troops for over 10 miles and the action became known as the "Woodstock Races" in Union accounts.
 Custer had also captured Rosser's private wardrobe wagon at Tom's Brook, and Rosser immediately messaged him.